Whether you have a toddler, preschooler or young school-aged child, involve him in a variety of different activities.

 Once your child starts having screen time, please consider the following guidelines.

 Set guidelines for your child and the Internet.
-Make sure your child understands that people online may not always be who they say they are, doesn’t try to buy something online, doesn’t give out passwords or any personal information, and doesn’t try to meet in-person with someone who chatted with (wrote to) him online.
+Make sure your child understands that people online may not always be who they say they are, doesn’t try to buy something online, doesn’t give out passwords or any personal information, and doesn’t try to meet in-person with someone who chatted with (wrote to) them online.